SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/sources/windows-active-directory-inventory-source.md

 ## Configuring sourceCategory using variables

-Collector versions 19.216-22 and later allow you to define Source Category and Source Host metadata values with system environment variables from the host machine.
+Sumo Logic Collector versions 19.216-22 and later allow you to define Source Category and Source Host metadata values with system environment variables from the host machine.

 :::note
 Not all Sources can define a Source Host value.